blakeohare/SimpleJson/README.md

     .AddOption(JsonOption.OVERWRITE_DUPLICATE_KEYS) // Don't throw error on duplicate key .ParseAsDictionary();

+...
 ```

 The type of the dictionary value is generally the canonical C# type.
 Booleans, integers, strings, and nulls in the JSON will appear likewise in the resulting C# dictionary.
-JSON floats will be converted into C# `double`s.
+JSON floats will be converted into C# doubles.
 JSON lists will be `object[]`, and JSON objects will be `IDictionary<string, object>`.
+Note that this is an `IDictionary` and not a regular `Dictionary`.

 ## Alternate Usage: